hashicorp/levant/README.md

 ## Contributing

-Contributions to Levant are very welcome!
-Please refer to our [contribution guide][] for details about hacking on Levant.
+Community contributions to Levant are encouraged.
+Please refer to the [contribution guide][] for details about hacking on Levant.

 [clients]: ./docs/clients.md
 [commands]: ./docs/commands.md